TL-System/plato/docs/running.md

 Under directory `plato/examples/colab/`, the notebook `colab_use_terminal.ipynb` provides step-by-step instructions on running *Plato* on Google Colaboratory, while providing the facilities to use a secure shell to login and to open Visual Studio Code.
 To run Plato, just use the integrated terminal in the browser.

-## Running Plato on Compute Canada
+## Running Plato on Digital Research Alliance of Canada

 ### Installation

-SSH into a cluster on Compute Canada.
+SSH into a cluster on Digital Research Alliance of Canada.
 Here we take [Graham](https://docs.alliancecan.ca/wiki/Graham) as an example, while [Cedar](https://docs.alliancecan.ca/wiki/Cedar) and [Narval](https://docs.alliancecan.ca/wiki/Narval/en) are also available.
 Then clone the *Plato* repository to your own directory:

 ```shell
 ssh <CCDB username>@graham.computecanada.ca